-In 2018 the festival will run from 29th September - 19th October - a longer than usual period to celebrate our 25th year, with the last week including the school holidays.
-Events will be put up on the website as they are confirmed, beginning in July 2018.
-The conference will take place on 13th and 14th October.
+In 2020 the festival will run from 26th September - 16th October, with the last week including the school holidays.
+Events will be uploaded onto the website when confirmed, probably in June or July.
+The conference will take place on 10th and 11th October in Inverness.

 The report for the 2019 Festival is available in the Document Library in the 2019 folder.